The department collects information to ensure a smooth enrolment process.

 The information will be stored securely.
 You may access or correct any personal information by contacting the school.
 If you have a concern or complaint about the way your personal information has been collected, used, or disclosed, you may contact the school.

 By law we must ensure the health and safety of students, staff and visitors on our premises.
-Applicants must answer all questions on the Application to enrol (PDF 579KB) except those about parents' occupations and education.
+To facilitate this, a student's health information is collected through the Application to enrol (PDF 579KB).
 Please provide detailed information about any medical conditions such as allergies, including anaphylactic reactions.

 The health-related information is subject to the Health Records and Information Privacy Act 2002.
 It may be used and disclosed to medical practitioners, health workers, other government departments and/or schools.